 He previously served as Chairman of the Joint Committee on Banks and Banking, the Joint Committee on Criminal Justice, the Joint Committee on Congressional Redistricting, the Joint Committee on Counties, and the House Committee on Legislative Redistricting.

-Professional and charitable affiliations
+Professional and Charitable Affiliations

-Mr. Brett is Chairman of The President’s Committee for People with Intellectual Disabilities and Chairman of the Governor’s Commission on Intellectual Disability.
+Mr. Brett recently served as the Chairman of The President’s Committee for People with Intellectual Disabilities and is currently Chairman of the Governor’s Commission on Intellectual Disability.
 He is President of the Board of Directors of the Massachusetts Association for Mental Health, a member of the Board of Directors of the John F. Kennedy Library Foundation, The Missionary Society of Saint James the Apostle, Rodman Ride for Kids and the Inflammatory Breast Center.
 He serves on the Advisory Council of the Federal Reserve Bank of Boston, the Robert F. Kennedy Children’s Action Corps, The New England Center For Children and The Irish Immigration Center.
 Mr. Brett serves as a member of the Home Base Leadership Council, a partnership between the Red Sox Foundation and Massachusetts General Hospital.
 Mr. Brett is also a member of the Board of Advocates of Bay Cove Human Services, Inc. and serves on the Advisory Board of The Boys and Girls Clubs of Dorchester.
 He is an Honorary Board of Directors Member of Special Olympics Massachusetts, a member of the Campaign Advisory Council, Boston Health Care for the Homeless Program, National Advisory Board of the National Autism Center, College Ready New England (CRNE) Board of Advisors, Early Education for All (EEA) Campaign Advisory Committee as well as a member of the Advisory Committee of the Massachusetts Affordable Housing Alliance, and the Mary Ann Brett Food Pantry.

 Mr. Brett is a former trustee of the Shriver Center, Catholic Charities, the Massachusetts Eye and Ear Infirmary, Sisters of Saint Joseph Aids Education Ministry, Carney Hospital and Franklin Pierce University, as well as former board member of Project Bread, the Notre Dame Education Center, Marian Manor Nursing Home, and the Laboure Center Advisory Board.
 Mr. Brett is also a former member of the Board of Advisors of the Rappaport Institute for Greater Boston at Harvard University’s John F. Kennedy School of Government and a former member of the Advisory Board to the Rappaport Center for Law and Public Service at Suffolk University Law School.